top of page

 Hel's Duck Nuggets

 In March 2015, after careful consideration, I decided to get ducks.
-I chose Indian Runner ducks for their exceptional egg laying capabilities.
+I chose Indian Runner ducks for their remarkable efficiency in both food consumption and egg production.
+They eat less food proportionally compared to many other duck breeds while still delivering an impressive number of eggs.
 They don't have flight (like migratory birds), therefore, no clipping wings (there are a select few that manage to jump a 42" fence).
 They are trainable and herdable, with consistency, treats and herding skills.
-Their manure does not require composting before use, therefore the trees that receive it do very well.
-They are less destructive than chickens in the garden but provide comparable pest control.
+This unique combination makes them an ideal choice for those looking to maintain a productive flock without the higher feed costs.
+We embraced the benefits of Indian Runner ducks and enjoy their outstanding performance!!
+Unlike chickens, their manure does not require composting before use (the trees that receive it do very well), they are less destructive in the garden and provide comparable pest control.
 They have a lower water requirement compared to most other ducks, therefore do not require a large pond in order to be happy, but they do love having one.
-Ducks are social animals that provide hours of entertainment.
-It's an Easter egg hunt every day! !
+Ducks are social animals and ours provide hours of entertainment.
+It's an Easter egg hunt every day!

 bottom of page